The #1 Software Provider in Precious Metals Market

 </script>

-Integration between the Product Pricing Catalog service and Shopify is accomplished via API integration between the two software platforms.
-Therefore, you must have a valid subscription to the nFusion Solutions Product Pricing Catalog.
-If you do not yet have a subscription, please contact sales.
+To use the nFusion Shopify app, you must have an active subscription to the nFusion Product Pricing Engine service.
+If you do not currently have a subscription, please contact our sales team for assistance.

 • Catalog Subdomain